cjm96/WDM_GW_wavelets/docs/source/theory.rst

    w_{nm} = \sqrt{2} \delta t \, \mathrm{Re}\, C_{nm}^* X_n[mq] \quad \mathrm{for}\; m>0.

 This formula for the wavelet coefficients only holds for :math:`m>0`.
-If the :math:`m=0` terms are required they are calculated using the truncted window expressions above (Eq.22).
+If the :math:`m=0` terms are required they are calculated using the truncated window expressions above (Eq.22).

 This *short FFT* form of the wavelet transform is implemented in :func:`WDM.code.discrete_wavelet_transform.WDM.WDM_transform.forward_transform_short_fft`.